Position

 Q: Can I grow whitecurrants in partial shade?

 A: While whitecurrants prefer full sun, they can tolerate partial shade.
-However, less sunlight may result in a smaller fruit yield, so a bright spot is ideal.
+However, less sunlight may produce a smaller fruit yield, so a bright spot is ideal.

 Q: Where can I find Ribes Rubrum ‘White Versailles’ for sale?

-A: You can find Ribes Rubrum ‘White Versailles’ for sale at local garden centres and online retailers.
-Ensure you purchase from reputable suppliers to get healthy, high-quality plants.
+A: Ribes Rubrum ‘White Versailles’ is available at local garden centres and online retailers.
+Purchase from reputable suppliers to ensure healthy, high-quality plants.